Email-12/GymSplitApp/README.md

 My app consists of just a few pages as of now.
 I also have navigation buttons on each page and my app consists mostly of ListView and ListTile.

-There is still a lot more to be done
+There is still a lot more to be done, for example connecting it to a firbase database.